Skip to main content

 Books

-Metamorphoses: In Search of Franz Kafka (London: Profile, 2024; rights also sold to the USA, Brazil, and Poland) - available as hardback, ebook, audiobook, and soon paperback; reviewed in the Observer, Economist, Financial Times, New Statesman, Literary Review, List, and Kirkus Review; featured among the most anticipated books of 2024 in the New Statesman, New European, and New Zealand Herald and the best books of 2024 in the Economist
+Metamorphoses: In Search of Franz Kafka (London: Profile, 2024; available as hardback, paperback, ebook, audiobook; rights also sold to the USA, Brazil, Poland) - an Economist best book of 2024; reviews in the Observer, Financial Times, New Statesman, Economist, Literary Review, List, Kirkus Review, Telegraph India

 Journal special issue